kkh0714/SQL_study/SQL_notes.md

 ```

 - `INNER JOIN` returns only rows with a match in both tables.
 No record would be returned if there is no match
-- *Refer to Leetcode - SQL 50 - 1661.
+- *Refer to LeetCode - SQL 50 - 1661.
 Average Time of Process per Machine*
   - Hint: When we have all the information in one table, we create a duplicated table with `JOIN`.
 With two identical table, we manipulate the data using conditional argument.

 ## CROSS JOIN